mikeliddle/TunnelTestEnv/Readme.md

    - Example: ./CreateServer.ps1 -SprintSignoff -VmName mstunnel-test
    - You will only be prompted to sign-in with an Azure account to create the VMs.
    - You also don't need BundleIds or GroupName since no profiles will be created.
-4. Clean up the environment by running `./CreateServer.ps1 -Delete -VmName <name>`
+4. Clean up the environment by running `./CreateServer.ps1 -DeleteSprintSignoff -VmName <name>`

 ### Powershell arguments